G-code is a language using which a computer controls the operations of a CNC machine.

 G-Wizard Editor is an offline G-code editor, commonly used for commercial purposes in writing or modifying G-code.

-It is a paid software with a free trial for 30 days and costs around $80 for an year, $140 for three years, and $270 for lifetime.
+It is a paid software with a free trial for 30 days and costs around $99 for a year, $199 for three years, and $299 for a lifetime.

 G-wizard Editor has basic features like error debugging and back plotting along with a powerful simulator to visualize complex G-codes.